Prehistoric Ireland: Glaciation and the Palaeolithic

 During the Last Glacial Maximum, (between about 26,000 and 20,000 years BP) ice sheets more than 3000 m thick scoured the landscape of Ireland.
-By 24,000 years ago they extended beyond the southern coast of Ireland; but by 16,000 years ago the glaciers had retreated so that only an ice bridge remained between Ireland and Scotland.
-By 14,000 years ago Ireland was completely isolated from Britain; and this glacial period is recognized as having ended about 11,700 years ago, without glaciers being present, but leaving Ireland as an arctic tundra landscape.
+By 24,000 years ago they extended beyond the southern coast of Ireland, but by 16,000 years ago the glaciers had retreated so that only an ice bridge remained between Ireland and Scotland.
+By 14,000 years ago Ireland was completely isolated from Britain; this glacial period is recognized as having ended about 11,700 years ago, without glaciers being present, but leaving Ireland as an arctic tundra landscape.
 This period is referred to as the Midlandian glaciation.

 During the period between 17,500 and 12,000 years ago, a warmer period referred to as the Bølling-Allerød allowed for the rehabitation of northern areas of Europe by roaming hunter-gatherers.
-Genetic evidence suggests this reoccupation began in southwestern Europe, and faunal remains suggest the existence of a refugium in Iberia that extended up into southern France.
+Genetic evidence suggests this reoccupation began in southwestern Europe, and faunal remains suggest the existence of a refugium in Iberia that extended into southern France.
 Species originally attracted to the north during the pre-boreal period included reindeer and aurochs.
 Some sites as far north as Sweden inhabited earlier than 10,000 years ago suggest that humans might have used glacial termini as places from which to hunt migratory game.

 These factors and ecological changes brought humans to the edge of the northernmost ice-free zones of continental Europe by the onset of the Holocene (11.5ky ago) and this included regions close to Ireland.
-However, during the early part of the Holocene Ireland itself had a climate that was inhospitable to most European animals and plants.
+However, during the early part of the Holocene, Ireland itself had a climate that was inhospitable to most European animals and plants.
 Human occupation was unlikely, although fishing was possible.